 Dear Valued Customer,

-The Dwell Time at certain Canadian Ports are beginning to become an issue again.
-Dwell Time is basically the time between when the import vessel discharges the containers, and the time that the said container gets loaded onto a rail car.
+The Dwell Time at certain Canadian Ports is beginning to become an issue again.
+Dwell Time is basically the time between when the import vessel discharges the containers and the time that the said container gets loaded onto a rail car.

 There is only so much that can be done when this happens.
 We push the ocean carriers once a container has sat for more the three days – which is generally considered to be the standard dwell time.